Quarks0/dropcloud/README.md

 ### Search bar

 A search function would allow users to find any songs, comments, and users within DropCloud.
-This feature would likely implement the react native search bar.
+This feature would likely implement the react native search bar or the masonry search package.

 ### User messages